ctarzian/Predicting-Wine-Regions-MachineLearning-TopicModeling/README.md

 The Multilayer Perceptron was our best performing model both for the regression and classification models.
 For the regression, it outperformed the Random Forest Model and had a RMSE of 0.0777 and an R2 Score (coefficient of determination) of 0.7563.
 In terms of predicitn regions, it outperformed both the Logisitic Regression and the Random Forest Model which was indicative of its strong precision, recall and f1 scores.
 All metrics averaged 88% which is noticeably strong for a multi-classification model.

+For Topic Modeling, we utlized the LDA Model to help draw unique words/topics that were featured in each specific region.
+This led to insights such as the fruit ‘plum’ is featured heavily in wine from Mendoza, Argentina and ‘riesling’ in wines from Finger Lakes, NY.

+Lastly, we were able to determing the best 'Bang for your Buck' winery in our dataset.
+We created a metric/variable called 'Wine_Calc' that took the normalized difference between 'points' and 'price.'
+Plainly, the greater the rating and the lower the price of the wine the better the deal for the consumer.
+Utlimately, the Julien Schaal winery in Alsace, France was awarded this 'esteemed' distinction!

+Enjoy!